subhani33/Tender-Mitra/README.md

 ## Authentication Features

-- **User Registration**: Users can create new accounts with email, password, and username.
+- User Registration: Users can create new accounts with email, password, and username.
-- **User Login**: Secure login with JWT token-based authentication.
+- User Login: Secure login with JWT token-based authentication.
-- **Password Security**: Passwords are hashed using bcrypt with salt rounds for maximum security.
+- Password Security: Passwords are hashed using bcrypt with salt rounds for maximum security.
-- **JWT Authentication**: JSON Web Tokens for secure, stateless authentication.
+- JWT Authentication: JSON Web Tokens for secure, stateless authentication.
-- **Token Management**: Automatic token refresh and secure storage.
+- Token Management: Automatic token refresh and secure storage.
-- **Protected Routes**: Routes that require authentication are protected on both frontend and backend.
+- Protected Routes: Routes that require authentication are protected on both frontend and backend.

 ## Implementation Details

-- **Frontend**: React components for Login and Registration
+- Frontend: React components for Login and Registration
-- **Backend**: Express.js routes for authentication with JWT
+- Backend: Express.js routes for authentication with JWT
-- **Database**: MongoDB for user storage (with fallback to mock data)
+- Database: MongoDB for user storage (with fallback to mock data)
-- **Security**: CSRF protection, rate limiting, and secure HTTP-only cookies
+- Security: CSRF protection, rate limiting, and secure HTTP-only cookies

 ## Getting Started with Authentication